centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 ## June XX, 2024

 ### Resource Access Management

 Resource Access Management allows administrators to assign specific access permissions to each user or user group.
 This enables control over which users can access particular monitored resources.
 An intuitive interface helps manage these permissions, while audit logs provide a record of access activities.
 This feature supports organizations in maintaining security and efficiency by allowing tailored access control.

 ### Centreon Dashboards

-Centreon Dashboards is now Generaly Available!
+Centreon Dashboards is now Generally Available!
 In addition to our stabilization work through the beta, we have added several features like dashboard duplication, or a new mechanism to prevent exiting edition mode with unsaved changes.
-We have also improved the look and feel of existing widgets, in particular graph legends and tooltips and enriched our widget library with three new widgets: Status Chart, Status Grid and Business Activity Diagram.
+We have also improved the look and feel of existing widgets, in particular graph legends and tooltips, and enriched our widget library with three new widgets: Status Chart, Status Grid and Business Activity Diagram.

 ### Stream Connectors

-It is now possible to forward data collected by Centreon to third party systems using our Stream Connectors library.
+It is now possible to forward data collected by Centreon to third-party systems using our Stream Connectors library.
 Please contact your Customer Success Manager if you need to set up such integration.

 ### Pollers

-You can now choose amongst all Operating Systems supported by Centreon to install your poller.
-This includes Alma, RHEL, and Oracle Linux version 8 and 9, Debian version 11 and 12 (from 24.04).
+You can now choose amongst all operating systems supported by Centreon to install your poller.
+This includes Alma, RHEL, and Oracle Linux version 8 and 9, and Debian version 11 and 12 (from poller version 24.04).

 ## April 11, 2024